vavr-io/vavr/CONTRIBUTING.md

 * There is only one first-level package: javaslang.
 * The maximum package depth is two.
-* Package names are denoted in singular.
+* Package names are denoted in the singular.
 * Packages are sliced by domain (no util or tool packages).
 * Package private classes are used in order to hide non-public API.
 * Inner classes are preferred over package private classes in case of one-to-one dependencies.